E50 Fault – Baxi or Potterton boilers

 To rectify this fault the sensor and seal should be replaced by a competent gas safe registered engineer.

-With the water turned off and the boiler electrics isolated the gas safe engineer would pull off the green lead on the sensor.
+The gas safe engineer would turn the water off and isolate the boiler electrics.
+Then they would pull off the green lead on the sensor.

 Open a hot tap to release the water pressure then close it again to hold the water in the pipework.